Reporting Workflow

 Sometimes yes, especially when the team needs better visibility fast.
 In other cases it works better as the second project after intake or follow-up gets cleaned up.

-Does reporting automation require a BI stack?
+Does reporting cleanup require a BI stack?

 Not necessarily.
 For many small teams the first win comes from a much simpler recurring summary built around the current tools.